“Dile Que Por Mí No Tema” (Tell Them Not To Fear Me) by Celia Cruz, English translation

 Continue reading ““Que Nadie Sepa Mi Sufrir” by Angel Cabral and Enrique Dizeo, sung by many, English translation”

-“Te Solté La Rienda” by José Alfredo Jiménez, Maná, English translation
+“Te Solté La Rienda” (I Let Go of Your Reign) by José Alfredo Jiménez, Maná, English translation

 Style: Corrido, ranchera, sometimes a mariachi.
 This popular Mexican song is an epic “you’ll miss me, but go” breakup song.